scidam/cachepy/README.rst

 Its behaviour is the same as a memory-based one.

-One can set up time-to-live and/or maximum number of retrievings for cached data when a decorator is created: ::
+One can set up time-to-live and/or maximum number of retrievals for cached data when a decorator is created: ::

    import time